Skip to main content

 I secretly worry about them—Many of my friends are actively involved in their parents day-to day lives and I want to make sure I’m not in “denial” and overdoing it by sending my kids to visit them.

 You are fortunate to have parents who are both healthy and happy in their retirement.
 Perhaps you should take your cues from your parents and hold off worrying too much about their welfare before you have to.
 Your occasional visits and those of your children, offer numerous opportunities to observe first-hand any changes in their status, however slight, giving you ample time to ramp up your involvement.
 Your concern is certainly understandable.
 Typically, our parents don’t want us to know about health or aging problems for fear of us meddling in their lives and losing their independence.
+That’s understandable too.
+But there are some signs that we can pick up even over the phone.

 My father, age 90 is the sole caregiver of my 83-year old mother who has Alzheimer’s disease.
 He does an amazing job, but he is clearly exhausted by the end of the day.
 I do what I can, but my full-time job limits my ability to help more.